KrisNguyen135/Talks/transcripts.md

 - However, if there are two or more pulls left, the value of pulling an arm depends on not only the immediately expected reward from that arm, but also the expected impact it will have on our future beliefs and decisions, conditioned on the outcome of that arm.
 - Overall, computing the Bayesian optimal decision is intractable when the number of pulls remaining is greater than 2.
 - So we need some other policies that approximate this optimal policy.
+- To quantify how good a policy is, we typically use the measure called regret, which is the difference in utility between a given policy and always pulling the optimal arm.
+- It has been proven that the best we could do is a regret that behaves like a logarithmic function of the number of iterations $t$, so our goal is to have policies that have regret of this behavior.
 - Here we will discuss two of the most popular policies for this multi-armed bandit problem: UCB and Thompson Sampling.

 ### Slide 23: The Upper-Confidence Bound policy